 Considered the best of the sciences and humanities, modern anthropology necessitates an interdisciplinary approach.
 Among our list of top anthropologists today, you will find famous anthropologists of every race and gender, exploring complex problems with innovative solutions.
 These scholars are teachers, mentors, and practitioners who work every day to advance the field and help prepare the next generation of anthropologists.

-Anthropology (from Greek: anthropo, meaning human) is the study of human behavior throughout human history and takes a variety of approaches.
-Modern anthropology, as we know it now, originated during the Age of Enlightenment, when an understanding of the universal history of mankind was also viewed as analogous to the ultimate goal of enlightenment.
-Writings from previous centuries are considered proto-anthropological, without the structure of the formal discipline.
+Anthropology (from Greek: ánthrōpos [human being] + logia [study]) is the study of human behavior throughout history, and that study may take a variety of approaches.
+Modern anthropology originated during the Age of Enlightenment, when the aim to understand of the universal history of mankind was analogous to the ultimate goal of enlightenment.
+Writings from previous centuries are considered proto-anthropological — without the structure of the formal discipline we know today.

 Whatever the approach, concentration or methods, the goal of anthropology is to better understand the full spectrum of the human experience and uncover some truths about where we’ve come from and where we are going.
 It examines the relationship between humans, their environment, their society, and their culture, in an effort to reduce conflict and promote cultural understanding.

 The anthropologists on this list are major contributors to the field.
 Among them you will see anthropologists of every race and gender, exploring complex problems with innovative solutions.
-These scholars are teachers, mentors, and practitioners who work every day to advance the field and help prepare the next generation of anthropologists.
+These scholars are teachers, mentors, and practitioners who work every day, advancing the field and preparing the next generation of anthropologists.

 In what follows, we look at influential anthropologists over the last decade.
-Based on our ranking methodology, these individuals have significantly impacted the academic discipline of anthropology within 2010–2020.
-Influence can be produced in a variety of ways.
-Some have had revolutionary ideas, while some may have climbed by popularity, but all are academicians and most primarily work in anthropology.
+Based on our ranking methodology, these individuals have demonstrated significant academic impact on the discipline of anthropology within 2012–2020.
+Influence can be achieved through a variety of means.
+Some scholars have had revolutionary ideas, while others may have gained influence through popularity — but all are academicians, and most primarily work in anthropology.

 Note: This isn’t simply a list of the most influential anthropologists alive today.
-Here we are focused on the number of citations and web presence of scholars in the last 10 years.
-There are other famous anthropologists and highly influential scholars who simply haven’t been cited and talked about as much in the last 10 years, whereas some new faces have been making a splash in the news, speaking events, and publishing, publishing, publishing.
-Our AI is time sensitive.
-To find some of the big names you might have expected to see here, we encourage you to use our dynamic ranking system and check influence over the past 20 and 50 years.
+Here we are focused on the number of citations and the web presence of scholars in the last ten years.
+We acknowledge that there are other famed anthropologists and highly influential scholars who simply haven’t been cited frequently or discussed widely in the last decade, whereas some new faces have been making a splash in the news, speaking at events, and publishing, publishing, publishing.
+Our machine learning algorithms are time-sensitive.
+To find some of the influential scholars you might be missing here, we encourage you to use our dynamic ranking system and check influence over the past 20 and 50 years.

 Top Influential Anthropologists